top of page

 RECREATIONAL PILOT CERTIFICATE (RPC)

-If your intention is to fly a light aeroplane purely for recreation and only fly solo or with one passenger, then Recreational Aviation (RA Aus) may be best suited to your needs.
-Most recreational aircraft run on the same fuel as cars and generally cost less to operate.
-You do not have to meet the more stringent aviation medical standards required to fly General Aviation.
+If your intention is to fly a light aeroplane purely for recreation and only fly solo or with one passenger, then Recreational Aviation (see Recreational Aviation Australia) may be best suited to your needs.
+Many recreational aircraft run on the same fuel as cars and generally cost less to operate.
+You do not have to meet some of the more stringent aviation medical standards required to fly General Aviation.
 If you decide to convert to General Aviation down the track, your hours will count in full, even towards a Commercial Pilot Licence (CPL).

 WHAT A RPC ALLOWS YOU TO DO

-A RPC will allow you to fly a light sport single-engine aeroplane with not more than 2 seats and a maximum take-off weight of 600 kg.
-You can do so by day only, and within a radius of 25 nautical miles (about 46 kilometres) from your home base outside controlled airspace.
+A RPC will allow you to fly a certified 'light sport' or 'experimental' single-engine aeroplane with not more than 2 seats and a maximum take-off weight of 600 kg.
+You can fly by day only, and within a radius of 25 nautical miles (about 46 kilometres) from your departure airport, outside controlled airspace.
 To venture further afield you can do a Cross-Country Endorsement, and to carry a passenger you will need to do a Passenger Carrying Endorsement.

 REQUIREMENTS

-On the flying side, you must have completed a minimum of 20 hours training including not less than 5 hours solo, and on a full time basis, the course can be completed in about 5 weeks.
-The theory component is broken down into 4 exams but if you find it difficult to self study ask about our Ground Theory Courses.
+On the flying side, you must complete a minimum of 20 hours training including not less than 5 hours solo.
+If completing on a full time basis, the course can be completed in about 5 weeks - most people undertake the course in a part time mode.
+The theory component is broken down into 5 separate exams but if you find it difficult to self study ask about our Ground Theory Courses.

 bottom of page